positiveczp/MemoryPool/README.md

 ## Picking BlockSize
 Picking the correct BlockSize is essential for good performance.
 I suggest you pick a power of two, which may decrease memory fragmentation depending on your system.
 Also, make sure that BlockSize is at least several hundred times larger than the size of T for maximum performance.
 The idea is, the greater the BlockSize, the less calls to malloc the library will make.
 However, picking a size too big might increase memory usage unnecessarily and actually decrease the performance because malloc may need to make many system calls.

+## About the Code

+Here are a few important points that you should know about the code: